huaweicloud/terraform-provider-huaweicloud/website/docs/d/kms_data_key_v1.html.markdown

 ## Attributes Reference

-`id` is set to the ID of the found data key.
+`id` is set to the date of the found data key.
 In addition, the following attributes are exported:

 * `plain_text` - The plaintext of a DEK is expressed in hexadecimal format, and two